 We’ve always liked our garden in the sky, but we really appreciate it now that we’re going upon our sixth week of quarantine.
 The days are lengthening and warming and spring is blooming and parks and trips to the country are off limits.
 Since we can’t have everything, we’re inhabiting what we have.

 Here’s our schedule:

 Chris sits outside on his three legged camping stool at 12:00 and has breakfast–a cup of espresso and a cookie.
-Now, in the time of COVID, he sleeps until midday–there’s not much going on earlier, except his mother and father scurrying around, disinfecting and cleaning.
+Now, in the time of Corona, he sleeps until midday–there’s not much going on earlier, except his mother and father scurrying around, disinfecting and cleaning.
 He sips his coffee and waits for lunch, sunning himself.
 He might brush the dog or tend to our plants, plucking off dead leaves, or shoring the sage plant up.
 Bare-chested, he’s also usually working on his tan.

 We have lunch–something easy–leftovers or canned beans with olive oil or some pasta with zucchini.
 Whatever’s on hand is good.
 Today we splurged: defrosted pumpkin from our in-laws’ vegetable patch, fried and then stewed in tomato sauce, with some homemade bread.
 It’s not much, but it feels like it.

 After lunch, it’s my turn outside.
 I fold up Chris’s stool–the balcony is only 33 square feet after all–and wheel out the bike.
 I have a good hour before the sun hides behind another building and there’s no direct light anymore.
 I pedal, imagine I’m going somewhere, get a glass of water, pedal some more.